 A Reading and Discussion with Nancy Sherman October 14 2:30-4:00 207 Hall of Languages Please join the Nonfiction Reading Series and the Moral Injury Project of Syracuse University for a reading and discussion by Dr. Nancy Sherman, author of Afterwar and the Untold War on Friday, October 14th, from 2:30-4:00 p.m. in 207 Hall of Languages.
 Following her reading,...
 Read more

-Jennifer Reddy is the Assistant Director and Veteran Coordinator at LeMoyne College.
+Jennifer Reddy is the Associate Director and Veterans Services Coordinator at LeMoyne College.
 Read more

 Rev. Tiffany L. Steinwert, Ph.D., currently Dean of Religious and Spiritual Life at Wellesley College, was our leader at Hendricks Chapel for our project’s first year of existence (2014-2015).